openstack/openstack-manuals/doc/networking-guide/source/config-address-scopes.rst

       +-------------------+-----------------------------------------+

 #.
-Create a subnet using a subnet pool associated with a address scope
+Create a subnet using a subnet pool associated with an address scope
    from an external network:

    .. code-block:: console